Given Missouri’s large size and location in the heart of the Midwest.

 Moreover, the upper side of the body is brown with dark spots that resemble a fishing net.
 It is usually light brown on the underside with white hairs on its head.
 And which forms stripes going down its body that look like a fishing rod.

 However, this helps camouflage itself as it waits for prey at the water’s edge.
 Its diet consists mainly of small fish.
-But it will also eat tadpoles, frogs, and insects which fall into the water’s edge too close to its web.
+But it will also eat tadpoles, frogs, and insects that fall into the water’s edge too close to its web.

 22. American Nursery Web Spider